 Favreau and Filoni could be taking their cues from the novel Star Wars: Bloodline which tells how the First Order formed and its ensuing struggles.
 Obviously Gina Carano’s Cara Dune character isn’t in that, so they’ll have to come up with a lot of where the show’s plot heads on their own.

 Whichever direction Favreau and Filoni decide to go, they will first need to establish the New Republic as one entity, along with all its hazards and limitations.
 They need to show this in order to explain why they could do nothing when the First Order came into being.

 Star Wars Crossovers Besides Gina Carano And The Mandalorian

-Before we can get more official details one what direction Rangers of the New Republic is going to take.
-Disney and Lucasfilm may need to deal with the Gina Carano fallout first.
+Before we can get more official details on what direction Rangers of the New Republic is going to take, Disney and Lucasfilm will have to deal with the Gina Carano fallout first.